Vaginismus: What You Need to Know

 Global vaginismus means it is always happening, not only in penetrative sex but any object will trigger it.

 Situational vaginismus only occurs under certain conditions.
 For example, it may only happen during sex but not during other penetration like gynecological exam or tampon insertion.

 How do I know if I have it?

 Symptoms for vaginismus may vary between individuals.

 But the most common sign would be the difficulty in achieving vaginal penetration or insertion.
 This happens due to the uncontrolled tightness and involuntary contractions of the vaginal muscles.

-Women will also feel pain during this penetration or insertion because the muscles around the vagina are basically guarding and blocking the penetration.
+Women will also feel pain during the act of penetration or insertion because the muscles around the vagina are uncontrollably guarding and blocking the penetration.